rnklee/RPGanalysis/README.md

 Plots for all 14 clusters can be found in the [Jupyter notebook](RPG_Clustering_and_Analysis.ipynb) or in [images](images).

 ## Trend Analysis
-Of course, each clusters follows different pulicaton trends.
-The prime example of this is shown in the following plots which tracks the number of pulication from each quarter from past decade.
-Although both clusters exhibit increase in the number of publication per quarter during the past decade, Cluster 2 does not exhibit the rapid growth in 2022 as Cluster 8 does.
+Of course, each cluster follows different pulicaton trends.
+The prime example of this is shown in the following plots which track the number of pulications per quarter from past decade.
+Although plots for Cluster 2 and Cluster 8 both indicate an increase in the number of publication per quarter during the past decade, our analysis showcases an explosive growth of Cluster 8 during the period 2020-2022.

 <img src="images/roguelike-quarterly-trends.png" width=80% height=80%>